 and gently pull it from the underside of the dash.
 This will expose the heater

-box with various controls including any cables and wiring.
+box with various controls including any wiring.

 easier units to replace.
 This particular unit controls the temperature

 adjustment from hot to cold.
 On some vehicles the glove box must be removed to access